Integral transforms for coherent sheaves: Introduction

 \subsection{Coherent sheaves and linear functors}

 Integral transforms on derived categories of quasicoherent sheaves have been intensely studied since Mukai introduced his analogue of the Fourier transform for abelian varieties.
-The results of \cites{Orlov, BLL, Toen, BFN} give increasingly strong statements to the effect that all reasonable functors between derived categories of perfect complexes or quasicoherent sheaves can be represented by integral kernels, once one works in the appropriate homotopical and geometric settings.
-In this paper we extend this theory to coherent sheaves on singular varieties and stacks.
-In a sequel \cite{BNP2} these results are applied to study the representation theory of the affine Hecke category.
+The results of \cites{Orlov, BLL, Toen, BFN, LO}, a far from comprehensive but we hope nevertheless useful list of references, give increasingly strong statements to the effect that all reasonable functors between derived categories of perfect complexes or quasicoherent sheaves can be represented by integral kernels, once one works in the appropriate homotopical and geometric settings.
+(There are also recent developments devoted to the subtle behavior of functors between traditional as opposed to enhanced derived categories~\cites{Neeman, RvdB}.)
+In this paper we extend this theory to coherent sheaves on singular varieties and stacks, in particular providing an analogue of the classical Schwartz kernel theorem in which perfect complexes play the role of test functions and coherent sheaves that of distributions.
+In a sequel \cite{BNP2}, these results are applied to calculate the categorical Hochschild invariants of the affine Hecke category.
+This is generalized in~\cite{BNglue} to derive a gluing paradigm for coherent sheaves on character stacks.

 \begin{remark}[Standing assumptions throughout the paper] Henceforth category will stand for pre-triangulated $k$-linear dg category or stable $k$-linear $\infty$-category, where $k$ is a field of characteristic zero.
 An important convention: we will use homological grading (denoted by subscripts) for chain complexes and $t$-structures instead of the prevalent cohomological grading (denoted by superscripts).